-The bank loans obtained in Euro are contracted mainly at interest rate determined on the basis of EURIBOR plus a mark-up of 2.55% or fixed to 3%; for BGN-denominated loans - benchmark rate of the respective bank plus a mark-up of up to 2.75% and fixed to 1.45%; for dinar interest rate determined on the basis of BELIBOR plus a surcharge of up to 1.2% (2022: EURIBOR plus a surcharge of up to 2.55% or fixed up to 3%; for BGN loans - reference interest rate of the respective bank plus a surcharge of up to 1.35% and fixed up to 1.45 %; for dinar - interest rate determined on the basis of BELIBOR 1.95%; for Ukrainian hryvnias 22% fixed).
+The bank loans obtained in euro are mainly agreed at an interest rate determined on the basis of EURIBOR plus a surcharge of up to 2.35%; for BGN loans - reference interest rate of the respective bank plus a surcharge up to 2.75% and fixed up to 2.65%; for the dinar an interest rate determined on the basis of BELIBOR 2.75% (2023: EURIBOR plus a surcharge of up to 2.9%; for BGN loans - the reference interest rate of the respective bank plus a surcharge of up to 2.75% and fixed up to 2.65%; for the dinar - an interest rate, determined on the basis of BELIBOR 1.95%; for Ukrainian hryvnias 22% fixed).
 Loans are for working capital.